 With the rapid increase in online shopping, the buy now and pay later period is ending anywhere soon, and with new services, we might get good rewards.
 So, I recommend signing up for at least one service to enjoy any rewards in the future.

-Anyway, the article Klarna vs. Sezzle talked about the two services.
+Anyway, the article Klarna vs. Sezzle compared many of their features.
 What do you think of both?
 Do you have any suggestions?
 Would you please share in the comments so we can discuss further?